-Hosanna Ringers (5th grade): You ring in worship THIS Sunday, April 24 at the 8:00 service.
-Arrival time is 7:30 a.m. in the Bell Room.
-Wear choir attire.
+Hosanna Ringers (5th grade): You ring in worship on Sunday, April 24 at the 8:00 service.
 Your final performance of the year is the Instrumental Spring Fling on Wednesday, May 11 at 6:30 p.m.
-We have only 2 rehearsals left for the concert so you need to focus and work hard!
+We don’t have many rehearsals left for these two events so you need to focus and work hard!
 Be sure to study for your Mad Minute (+ 15 seconds) each Thursday.
 If you have questions or concerns, please contact me at firstname.lastname@example.org.
 Mrs. Bessert

 Jubilate Ringers (6th-8th grades): You ring in worship for the last time on Thursday, May 5 at the 6:30 p.m.
 Ascension service.
 Your final performance of the year is the Instrumental Spring Fling on Wednesday, May 11 at 6:30 p.m.
 We don’t have many rehearsals left for these two events so you need to focus and work hard!
 Be sure to study for your Mad Minute each Wednesday.
 If you have questions or concerns, please contact me at email@example.com.
 Mrs. Bessert

 Band: Preparation continues for our Spring Fling performance, Wednesday, May 11, at 6:30pm.
 Three songs will be performed: You’re a Grand Old Flag, When Johnny Comes Swingin Home, & Yankee Doodle Salute.
-8th grade band members travelling to/from New Orleans should do their best to get their practicing in before and after their trip.
+Please make sure your band student is filling out the practice minutes & details in their Practice Packet before getting your signature.
 Continue to let Mrs. Bessert (firstname.lastname@example.org) know if your child will be out of school on a Wednesday or Thursday so their lesson isn’t scheduled during that time.
 Don’t hesitate to contact me with any other questions or concerns at email@example.com!
 Mr. Paukner

 Orchestra: Please put Wednesday, May 11 at 6:30 on your calendar for the Spring Fling, the last performance of the year.
 Mr. Rindt says you are doing a great job preparing for the concert.
 Mrs. Behring plans to be back at the beginning of next school year and will probably offer lessons at home again throughout the summer.
 You can email her at firstname.lastname@example.org regarding summer lessons.
-If you have questions or concerns regarding the rest of the school year, please contact Mrs. Bessert at firstname.lastname@example.org.
+If you have questions or concerns regarding the rest of the school year, please contact Mrs. Bessert at email@example.com.

 ART — MRS. GRELK

-6th Grade: We finished coloring Grant Wood’s American Gothic.
-Sketch #24 is due on Monday, April 25.
+6th Grade: We began coloring Grant Wood’s American Gothic using different color values.
+Sketch #23 is due on Monday, April 18 .

-8th Grade: We finished using calligraphy pens for our pen and ink drawings of city buildings.
+8th Grade: We used calligraphy pens for our pen and ink drawings of city buildings.
 Sketch #18 is due on Wednesday, April 18.

 HIGH SCHOOL HAPPENINGS